The best viewpoints, trails, and attractions in this under-the-radar park.

 Pick it up at the Hickman Bridge trailhead in the Fruita Historic District.

-Climb 670 feet from the Grand Wash Road trailhead to a view overlooking Cassidy Arch (named after Butch Cassidy, the famous outlaw who hid out in the area), a thick rock span.
-The 1.8-mile (one-way) trail skirts sheer drops and passes striped rock walls en route to the arch.
+Near the lower trail entrance to the Grand Wash Trail, take the spur trail to climb 670 feet to Cassidy Arch (named after Butch Cassidy, the famous outlaw who hid out in the area), a thick rock span.
+The 1.7-mile, one-way, strenuous trail skirts sheer drops and passes striped rock walls en route to the arch.